 Fulong Beach is unique because it is one of the very few beaches that has golden sand.
-Plus, the Shuang River divides the beach where the outsider beach faces the Pacific Ocean, and the inner beach faces the river.
+Plus, the Shuang River divides the beach where the outside beach faces the Pacific Ocean, and the inner beach faces the river.

-The beach is accessible all year, and an entrance fee is required during summer (NT$100 adults and NT$10 for kids).
+The beach is accessible all year, and an entrance fee is required during summer (NT$100 for adults and NT$10 for kids).
 There are facilities such as showers and changing rooms.

 Moreover, Fulong Beach is the site for the annual Fulong Sand Sculpture Festival and music lovers attend the Hohaiyan Rock Festival, held in July.

 People going to Fulong Beach may also be interested in seeing other attractions in the area.
 Caoling Historic Trail is an 8.5km trail that starts at Fulong Station and ends at Dali Station (you can also hike in the reverse direction and end your day trip at Fulong Beach).

 If you rent a car it’s only an hour’s drive to Fulong Beach from Taipei.
 Alternatively, you can hop on a train to Fulong Station from Taipei Station, which will take 1.5 hours.